-To improve the future outcomes for those with brain injuries, we are dedicated to fast-tracking the development of diagnostic tests and personalized therapeutics for the millions of veterans and civilians suffering from the devastating effects of trauma on the brain.
+To improve the future outcomes for those with brain injuries, Cohen Veterans Bioscience is dedicated to fast-tracking the development of diagnostic tests and personalized therapeutics for the millions of Veterans and civilians suffering from the devastating effects of trauma on the brain.

-Although a medical exam and imaging are the first steps in diagnosing potential head injury, universally accepted “gold standard” diagnostic standards have not yet been established.
-In recent years, new aide-in-diagnostics for mild TBI or concussion have come to the U.S. market but further objective diagnostic methods are needed as many TBIs are under-detected and under-treated.
+Although a medical exam and imaging are the first steps in diagnosing a potential head injury, universally accepted “gold standard” diagnostic standards have not yet been established.
+In recent years, new diagnostic aids for mild TBI or concussion have come to the U.S. market, but further objective diagnostic methods are needed, as many TBIs are under-detected and under-treated.
 This is contributing to the growing epidemic of suicide among our nation’s heroes as trauma-related brain injuries often underlie suicide.

 TBI populations are extremely diverse, representing a major hurdle to assessing therapeutic effectiveness.
 The symptoms and origin of these disorders are also diverse, highly complex, and frequently comorbid with other disorders.
 Current treatments for TBI depend on the severity of the injury.
-Treatment may include medications that are based on specific symptoms experienced including physical, cognitive, emotional, and sleep disturbances.
+Treatment may include medications and rehabilitation that are based on specific symptoms experienced, including physical, cognitive, emotional, and sleep disturbances.

 If you have taken steps to end your life, call 911 immediately.

 Please use contact below if you are having suicide ideation:

 National Center for PTSD Veterans Crisis Line (800) 273-8255

 Women’s Veterans Call Center 1-855-VA-Women